 - ISA Programs - ISA admissions has a wonderful website with links to financial aid and scholarship options for their students.

 - SIT Programs - Students studying through SIT can apply for a variety of scholarships and grants through the program.

 - IFSA-Butler - Students who are studying abroad through IFSA-Butler are able to apply for a variety of scholarships through the program.

 General Information on Financial Aid for Study Abroad

 Once you are accepted to the Champlain Abroad program, you will qualify for an adjustment to your financial aid package that will meet your semester abroad costs.
 The adjustment will reflect the cost of participating in the Montreal or Dublin program and excludes work-study, which cannot be transferred to either international program.

-Non-Champlain students accepted to the Champlain Abroad Program in Montreal or Dublin seeking student loans and federal or state grants while studying abroad with Champlain Abroad must visit the study abroad and financial aid offices at their home institution and ask to have a consortium agreement established with the Champlain College Office of Financial Aid.
+Non-Champlain students who are accepted to the Champlain Abroad Program in Montreal or Dublin and who are seeking student loans and federal or state grants while studying abroad with Champlain Abroad must visit the study abroad and financial aid offices at their home institution to ask to have a consortium agreement established with the Champlain College Office of Financial Aid.
 This allows the home institution to process federal aid and transfer it to Champlain Abroad for a semester or year abroad.
-Your home institution's financial aid office should contact the Champlain College Office of Financial Aid to process the request.
+Your home institution's financial aid office should contact the Champlain College Office of Financial Aid to process this request.
 Please allow 2-4 weeks for processing.

 Note: You are responsible for knowing and adhering to the deadlines for applying for financial aid for your home institution.